On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations

-The results of our experiments are summarized in Figures~\ref{figure:experiments1} and~\ref{figure:experiments2}, which are similar to the standard performance profile graphs of~\cite{dolan2002benchmarking}.
-Each of these figures have two parts: the left part shows the execution time, and the right part shows the final optimality gaps (with respect to the best primal solution found by all algorithms).
+The numerical results are summarized in Figure~\ref{figure:experiments} and Table~\ref{table:solved}.
+The table indicates the number of instances solved by each algorithm variant in the time limit of 1800 seconds.
+Each of Figures~\ref{figure:experiments1} and~\ref{figure:experiments2} has two parts: the left part shows the execution time, and the right part shows the final optimality gaps (relative to the best solution found by all algorithms).
 In the left part, a point~$(p_1, p_2) \in \R^2$ on the curve of an algorithm indicates that~$p_2\%$ of all instances were solved by the algorithm within~$p_1$ seconds.
-In the right part, a point~$(p'_1, p'_2)$ means that, for a given algorithm variant,~$p'_2\%$ of the instances had a final optimality gap of at most~$p'_1\%$ (this gap is always computed with respect to the best solution found by all algorithms).
-Additionally, Table~\ref{table:solved} shows the number of instances solved by each algorithm variant in the time limit of 1800 seconds.
+In the right part, a point~$(p'_1, p'_2)$ means that, for a given algorithm variant,~$p'_2\%$ of the instances had a final optimality gap of at most~$p'_1\%$.

-We first note that the \mbox{ILS PR-EA} cuts with~$D = 1$ dominate those with~$D = 2$.
-To see this, consider a partial route~$H$ and recall from Section~\ref{subsection:vrpsd_separation} that with~$D = 2$ we use the inequality